JoshuaAPhillips/digital-anon/README.md

 Website under construction: accessible at [https://digitalanon.web.ox.ac.uk](https://digitalanon.web.ox.ac.uk).

-Archival material © Estate of Virginia Woolf 2022
+Archival material © Estate of Virginia Woolf 2022.
+My thanks to the Estate and the Society of Authors for their permission to use this material.